 ASRR is a measure that recognizes both the actual uses as well as the likely uses of the funds in terms of the contractual maturity.
 The ratio required to maintain is equal or less than 100%.
-The bank maintains a very stable ratio, much above the minimum required ratio.
-As at end of December 2021, the ASRR ratio for CA-CIB UAE stood at 25%.

 LCR (Liquidity Coverage Ratio):